- American Physical Society Sites

 - Become a Member

 “Inside the horror of Nagasaki and Hiroshima lies the beauty of Einstein’s E=mc2,” novelist Jeanette Winterson observed in her 1997 novel, Gut Symmetries.
 That equation is indeed the underlying principle behind thermonuclear weapons and nuclear energy.
-It was two British physicists, John Cockcroft and Ernest Walton, who first split the atom to confirm Einstein’s theory.
+It was a British and Irish physicist, John Cockcroft and Ernest Walton, respectively, who first split the atom to confirm Einstein’s theory.

 Cockcroft was born in 1897 and served on the Western front during World War I. Afterward, he studied electrical engineering before winning a scholarship to Cambridge University, eventually becoming a research student in Ernest Rutherford’s Cavendish Laboratory.
 He earned his Ph.D. in 1925.
 Walton was born in 1903 into the family of a Methodist clergyman in Ireland, and won a scholarship to Trinity College, Dublin, to study math and science.
 After finishing his studies, he also went to work at the Cavendish lab, completing his Ph.D. in 1931.
 He stayed on as a researcher for another three years, teaming up with Cockcroft to experimentally study atomic structure.